 Don't Trust Your AI Agent (Until You Take This Course)

-The security course every AI agent user needs.
-Learn threat modeling, Docker isolation, permission boundaries, skill vetting, monitoring, and prompt injection defense with real CVEs and attack data.
+AI agent security course with certificate.
+Learn threat modeling, Docker isolation, permission boundaries, prompt injection defense, and skill vetting — with real CVEs and attack scenarios.
+8 lessons.

 What You'll Learn